 Go to Email & News to manage your email, search the web, stay up to date with current news and more.

 Your computer settings may be slowing you down.
-Depending on which Internet service you have, select one of the optimizer tool links in Related Links section, to reconfigure your settings and maximize your speeds
+Select the Run FiOS Optimizer Tool link found in the Related Links section below the FAQs to reconfigure your settings and maximize your speeds

-Note: If you have a laptop, run the optimizer in both wired (Ethernet cable plugged into the router) and wireless modes.
+Note: If you have a laptop, run the FiOS Optimizer Tool in wired (with the Ethernet cable plugged into the router) and wireless modes.